 Ms. Patricia Rowley | Gas Technology Institute

-The GHP design is similar to an electric heat pump, but utilizes an advanced natural gas engine in place of an electric motor.
-Both gas and electric heat pumps selected for this demonstration utilize variable refrigerant volume (VRV) configurations to provide multi-zone heating and cooling.
-The NextAire™ Multi-Zone GHPs combine high efficiency scroll compressors and an Aisin/Toyota engine with a demonstrated long life (30,000 hours).
-GHPs combine high efficiency heating (1.2-1.4 coefficient of performance [COP]) and cooling (0.95-1.2 COP), offering reduced operating and lifecycle costs as compared to conventional HVAC equipment.
-During cooling, GHPs consume natural gas in place of electricity, significantly reducing peak electric demand in comparison to electric chillers or electric heat pumps.
-During heating, GHPs are almost 50% more efficient than standard gas furnaces or boilers (80% efficient) commonly used at DoD facilities.
-Heat recovered from the engine cooling jacket and exhaust can supplement the GHP output during heating mode, similar to a combined heat and power system, to increase the overall system efficiency.
-Heat recovery allows GHPs to deliver a higher supply temperature at low ambient conditions.
-In contrast, electric heat pumps require inefficient resistance heating to supplement the heat pump output at low outdoor temperatures.
+The GHP design is similar to an electric vapor compression heat pump, but in place of the electric motor, GHPs use an advanced natural gas engine with a demonstrated long life (30,000 hours).
+During cooling, GHPs consume natural gas in place of electricity, significantly reducing peak electric use.
+GHP rated efficiency is 50% higher than standard gas furnaces or boilers.
+Heat recovered from the engine is used to supplement the GHP output during heating mode to increase the overall system efficiency and maintain supply temperatures at low ambient conditions.
+In contrast, electric heat pumps often require inefficient resistance heating to supplement the heat pump output at cold temperatures.